galaxyproject/galaxy-hub/content/events/gcc2024/abstracts/index.md

 oral, poster, and demo presentations.
 All the abstracts for presentations are are submitted by the community and go through a peer review process by the [scientific committee](/events/gcc2024/organizers/#scientific-committee-members) before being accepted into the conference program.
-Once the conference program has been finalized, an electronic version of the abstract book will be made available.

 GCC2024 is a Galaxy-centric conference but the topics presented can vary greatly.
 Topics of interest include but are not limited to the following areas: